Oprah's Bank Account

-"Oprah's Bank Account" is a song by American rappers Lil Yachty and DaBaby featuring Canadian rapper Drake and produced by Earl on the Beat.
-It was released by Quality Control on March 9, 2020, alongside a comedic video, where Lil Yachty portrays talk-show host Oprah Winfrey.
-Yachty originally wanted American singer Lizzo to appear on the song, but, according to the rapper, she never responded to him.
+"Oprah's Bank Account" is a song by American rappers Lil Yachty and DaBaby featuring Canadian rapper Drake.
+Produced by Earl on the Beat, it was released by Quality Control on March 9, 2020 alongside a comedic video, where Lil Yachty portrays talk-show host Oprah Winfrey.
+Yachty originally wanted fellow American singer and rapper Lizzo to appear on the song, but, according to him, she never responded to him.

 When the song debuted at number 89 on the Billboard Hot 100, Drake broke the Glee Cast's record for most Hot 100 chart entries.

 Background and release

-The song was released on the four year anniversary of Lil Yachty's debut mixtape, Lil Boat, as well as the two year anniversary of his second studio album, Lil Boat 2.
+The song was released on the four year anniversary of Lil Yachty's debut mixtape, Lil Boat, as well as the second anniversary of his second studio album, Lil Boat 2.
 Earlier in January 2020, Yachty had made a cameo appearance in the music video for Future hit single "Life Is Good", featuring Drake.
 He was an assistant of Drake being the worker of an off-brand Apple Store in the video.
 Although "Oprah's Bank Account" is an "organic" collaboration, the rapper said he did not initially plan to have Drake or DaBaby on it.
 Instead, Yachty originally wanted Lizzo on the song.
 However, according to him, Lizzo never responded to him.
 Drake decided to feature on the song after hearing a snippet of it on Yachty's personal Instagram account.
 DaBaby's verse was added a few days after Yachty had made the song and DaBaby expressed interest in being on the song after he heard Yachty play it while they were in the studio together.
 Lil Yachty said his purpose for the song was "to be fun and be a vibe".